 The William and Flora Hewlett Foundation began in 1966 with the broad purpose of promoting the wellbeing of humanity.
-Many of our programs—from arts and education to women’s health and the environment—have been in place for decades.
-Our grantmaking also addresses other current and timely problems, such as challenges posed in U.S. democracy, cybersecurity, and wealth inequality.
+We make grants across a number of program areas, many of which we have supported for decades.
+Our grantmaking also addresses current problems through time-bound initiatives.
 To understand what we fund and why, learn more about our programs and initiatives.

 - Our Environment Program makes grants to protect people and places threatened by a warming planet by conserving the North American West, expanding clean energy, and addressing climate change globally.

 - Our Performing Arts Program makes grants to support meaningful artistic experiences for communities throughout the San Francisco Bay Area.

 - Our Cyber Initiative seeks to cultivate a field that develops thoughtful, multidisciplinary solutions to complex cyber challenges and catalyzes better policy outcomes for the benefit of societies.